VishnuBeji/Dino-RL/README.md

 1. Select the VM: We need a complete desktop environment where we can capture and utilize the screenshots for training.
 I chose a Paperspace ML-in-a-box (MLIAB) Ubuntu image.
 The advantage of MLIAB is that it comes pre-installed with Anaconda and many other ML-libraries.

-Screenshot_510
-Machine Learning in a box
+Machine Learning in a Box
 2. Configure and install Keras to use GPU:
-We need to install keras and tensorflow's GPU verion Paperspace's VMs have these pre-installed but if not install them pip install keras pip install tensorflow
+We need to install Keras and tensorflow's GPU version paperspace's VMs have these pre-installed but if not install them pip install keras pip install tensorflow